Good Leader vs. Bad Leader: 6 Key Leadership Scenarios

 Here's the leadership scenarios we're covering:

 The situation: An employee comes to you with a suggestion to help the team.
-As their leader it's something you probably already should have done, but haven't gotten around to.
+As their leader, it's something you probably already should have done, but haven't gotten around to.

 Or you could go another way...

-• Good Leader: It's never fun to face harsh truths, but you embrace it.
+- Example of good leadership: It's never fun to face harsh truths, but you embrace it.
 You recognize that your team needs to feel comfortable bringing concerns and ideas to you, so you thank them for the feedback.
 You also ask a few questions to be sure you understand their suggestion fully.

 2) Good leader vs. Bad leader: Questions from your team